zengm-games/zengm.com/basketball-gm.com/_posts/2019-10-19-world-domination.md

 The vast majority of users come from the USA.
 Canada, Australia, and the UK are well represented, probably due to their size and common language.
 The basketball-crazy Philippines lags the UK a bit in total users, but surpasses it in number of seasons simulated.

-At the other end of the list, there small numbers of users from many tiny and/or impovrished countries like Samoa, Eritrea, Guinea-Bissau, Burundi, Vanuatu, Tonga, South Sudan, etc.
+At the other end of the list, there are small numbers of users from many tiny and/or impovrished countries like Samoa, Eritrea, Guinea-Bissau, Burundi, Vanuatu, Tonga, South Sudan, etc.

 The six countries where Basketball GM has not yet been played are: